AlphaLunaFurry/fennec/doc/letters/declaration.md

 This would be fine if millions of honest well-intentioned users did not rely on them to do what they do.

-When FOSS coders are condescending, childish, abrasive, unempathetic and insulting to well-intentioned users who are new to FOSS and don't know about wiki documentation, man pages, and probably could not follow the conventions for man page documentation anyway.
+When FOSS coders are condescending, childish, abrasive, unsympathetic and insulting to well-intentioned users who are new to FOSS and don't know about wiki documentation, man pages, and probably could not follow the conventions for man page documentation anyway.

 When well-intentioned users are insulted with an apathetic, aloof, condescending attitude, even to people